 • tailor-made thesis

-The MSc SSP aims to equip its graduates with the knowledge, skills and competences that will enable them to find a position in governmental, non-governmental, and business organisations, and to ensure that in their professional practice they can fulfill functions such as policy-maker, sustainability coordinator, analyst of strategic policy and strategies, and consultant in sustainability issues.
+The MSc SSP aims to equip its graduates with the knowledge, skills and competencies that will enable them to find a position in governmental, non-governmental, and business organisations, and to ensure that in their professional practice they can fulfill functions such as policy-makers, sustainability coordinator, analyst of strategic policy and strategies, and consultant in sustainability issues.
 Some graduates might consider a scientific career at a research institute or university, through a PhD-traject.

 The Master of Science in Sustainability Science and Policy (MSc SSP) adopts Problem Based Learning (PBL) as its educational format.

 PBL makes the Maastricht system ‘student-centred’ instead of ‘teacher-centred’: students work in small groups of circa 10-15 persons, with staff, complementary lectures and teaching material close at hand to help them.
 This approach implies small-scale teaching and intensive group work, which are essential when tackling real-life problems that can only be adequately addressed from an integrated perspective.

 As the MSc SSP attracts students from different nationalities and disciplines, the resulting international, multidisciplinary learning environment enriches the discussions between students (and staff) and fosters social learning.